back

 Spectral representation of compressed sound.

-common lossless formats
+common formats

 what is FLAC?